Sorry To Report: High-Low Hemlines — The Silhouette Everyone Loves To Hate — Are Back

-The spring 2022 runways signaled the return of many trends from the 2010s.
-From peplum to saturated colorblocking, it seems that — following the Y2K trend boom this year — the Twilight-era styles are now finding their way out of Tumblr posts.
+The spring 2022 runways signalled the return of many trends from the 2010s.
+From peplum to saturated colour-blocking, it seems that — following the Y2K trend boom this year — the Twilight-era styles are now finding their way out of Tumblr posts.
 This includes high-low hemlines, or “mullet skirts,” as they’ve come to be called by those who’ve since sworn off the infamous silhouette.

-Between 2010 and 2015, part-mini, party-ball gown skirts — that, as the nickname suggests, bear resemblance to the questionable hairstyle sported by the likes of Joe Exotic and Hulk Hogan — reigned.
-Celebs like Taylor Swift, Selena Gomez, and Lily Collins sported the trend on the red carpet.
-Meanwhile, on social media, bloggers paraded the skirts everywhere from Coachella to their favorite coffee shop.

 Advertisement